wavefrontHQ/docs/pages/doc/query_language_reference.md

 * The [`floor()`](ts_floor.html) function visits each point in a given time series, rounds the point's data value down to the nearest integer, and assigns the result of that calculation to a new point with a matching timestamp.

 Some functions operate on an input time series to produce a new series that has fewer data points.
 The points in the result series might have different timestamps, different values, or both, and the series typically has wider intervals and gaps.
 For example:
-* The [`align()`](ts_align.html) function groups the input data points into “buckets”, and returns a new series consisting of one data point per bucket.
+* The [`align()`](ts_align.html) function groups the input data points into “buckets”, and returns a new series that consists of one data point per bucket.
-* The [`lowpass()`](ts_lowpass.html) function returns a new series consisting of data points that match just the input points whose values fall below a specified threshold.
+* The [`lowpass()`](ts_lowpass.html) function returns a new series that consists of data points that match just the input points whose values fall below a specified threshold.

 ### Functions that Create Continuous Data

 Certain query language functions and expressions return a new time series that is guaranteed to be continuous (have one data point per second).

 Some functions and expressions produce a continuous time series in which a constant value is assigned to every possible data point.
 For example:
 * The expression `160` assigns the value `160` to every data point in a continuous result series.